Rosefield Solar Farm

 We consulted on our updated proposals for Rosefield between 18 September and 5 December 2024.
 This consultation was a ‘statutory consultation’ as it was carried out in line with the formal requirements of the Planning Act 2008.

-The feedback received, along with further technical work and environmental studies, will inform the development of Rosefield before we submit our DCO application to the Planning Inspectorate.
+The feedback received, along with further technical work and environmental studies, informed our DCO application which we submitted to the Planning Inspectorate on 26 September 2025.
+This was accepted for examination on 23 October 2025.

 For more information about the planning process, please visit the Planning Inspectorate website here: https://national-infrastructure-consenting.planninginspectorate.gov.uk/